Elvish Translator

 Mellon is the Sindarin elvish word for friend, made famous by the riddle on the Doors of Durin: "Speak, friend, and enter."
 The speak friend and enter in elvish moment is one of the most recognised scenes in the franchise, and friend in elvish searches drive more traffic than almost any other elvish phrase.

-The elvish writing system is called Tengwar, a full phonetic alphabet Tolkien designed for use across multiple languages in Middle-earth.
+The elvish writing system is called Tengwar, a full sound-based alphabet Tolkien designed for use across multiple languages in Middle-earth.
 Tengwar elvish script appears on the One Ring, on the Doors of Durin, and in other key scenes, and it's what most people mean when they ask about elvish script for tattoos.